-Patients seeking cancer care at The Nebraska Medical Center soon realize they are not alone but have a large team of specialists working on their behalf.
+Patients seeking cancer care at Nebraska Medicine soon realize they are not alone but have a large team of specialists working on their behalf.
 The medical center often refers to this approach to care as "multidisciplinary."

 Within each disease area a dedicated team of nurses, nurse practitioners, physician assistants, physicians, surgeons, registered dieticians, psychologists, and social workers discuss treatment options for each individual based on a particular patient’s history, the state of their disease.
 Frequently, treatments may involve a combination therapy from several sub-specialty areas.
 The multidisciplinary approach to care has become a best practice across the healthcare industry.

-The Nebraska Medical Center Cancer Center provides comprehensive cancer care for breast cancer, Gastrointestinal (GI) cancers, rare and complex cancers, Leukemia, lung cancer, Lymphoma, head and neck cancers, pediatric cancers, Prostate cancer, gynecologic cancers, hematologic diseases, bone and marrow stem cell transplant and brain and spinal cord tumors.
+Nebraska Medicine Cancer Center provides comprehensive cancer care for breast cancer, Gastrointestinal (GI) cancers, rare and complex cancers, Leukemia, lung cancer, Lymphoma, head and neck cancers, pediatric cancers, Prostate cancer, gynecologic cancers, hematologic diseases, bone and marrow stem cell transplant and brain and spinal cord tumors.

 The cancer program is nationally recognized for their robust surgical oncology, chemotherapy and radiation treatments.
 Support services help patients cope with their disease in each step of treatment.
 Treating the patient as a whole, the medical center’s cancer care extends beyond treatment.
 The Survivorship Program transitions cancer survivors back into the standard health-care system.